-If you’re wondering where you’ll be able to get donuts in Hawaii, locations could also include free-standing restaurants, displays in existing stores, restaurants within malls, gas station convenience stores, travel plazas, universities among other real estate formats, according to PBN.
+If you’re wondering where you’ll be able to get donuts in Hawaii, locations could also include free-standing restaurants, displays in existing stores, restaurants within malls, gas station convenience stores, travel plazas, and universities among other real estate formats, according to PBN.

 Aloha Petroleum also is targeting areas between Downtown Honolulu and Waikiki, as well as commuter areas where people can grab coffee and donuts and head to work or school in town, including in Hawaii Kai, Mililani and Kapolei.
-The Dunkin’ Donuts expansion to Hawaii is expected account for up to 40 new jobs.
+The Dunkin’ Donuts expansion to Hawaii is expected to account for up to 40 new jobs.

-“We’ve got almost 100 retail gas stations, convenience stores, and we think the brand would just fit extremely well with the rest of our retail offerings,” Aloha Petroleum CEO Richard Parry told Hawaii News Now.
+“We’ve got almost 100 retail gas stations, and convenience stores, and we think the brand would just fit extremely well with the rest of our retail offerings,” Aloha Petroleum CEO Richard Parry told Hawaii News Now.
 “We’ll be looking at not just putting it into our convenience stores, but we’re looking at standalone Dunkin’ Donuts, so there will be opportunities where we find a new site that has nothing to do with our existing operations and we’ll build a new Dunkin’ Donuts.
 We’re looking forward to putting in drive-thrus so people can get a cup of coffee on their way to work.”